Townhouse in Baltimore City sells for $325,000

-The median price per square foot for a home in Baltimore City increased in the past week from $144 to $154.
-In total, 155 real estate sales were recorded in the area during the past week, with an average price of $247,507.
-The average price per square foot ended up at $161.
-A house in Baltimore that sold for $780,000 tops the list of the most expensive real estate sales in Baltimore City in the past week.
+The median price per square foot for a home in Baltimore City decreased in the past week to $155.
+In total, 240 residential real estate sales were recorded in the area during the past week, with an average price of $243,550.
+The average price per square foot was $168.
+A house in Baltimore that sold for $1.3 million tops the list of the most expensive residential real estate sales in Baltimore City in the past week.

 This article was created by the Banner Bot using artificial intelligence.
 Banner Bot is programmed to use publicly available data, median sales prices and Google Streetview to generate summaries and short articles that are reviewed and published by human editors.